-POEMS OF LIFE, &с.
-By SHELDON CHADWICK.
+POEMS OF LIFE,

-A New Edition, entirely re-written with New Illustrations.
-THERS.
-Author of "The Paradise of Passion," &c.
-In boards, 2s.; or in cloth gilt, 2s.
-6d., THE LADDER OF GOLD.
-By ROBERT BELL, Author of "Wayside Pictures."
+By SHELDON CHADWICK, Author of "The Paradise of Passion," &c.

+"Mr. Chadwick's Poems have the true essential of vitality, they throb with the living fire of thought, and are a mine of wealth which will amply repay perusal."-The Critic.

 In fcap.
-8vo, price 1s, boards, "Mr. Chadwick's Poems have the true essential of vitality, they throb with the living fire of though t, and are a mine of wealth which will amply repay perusal."-The Critic.
-In fcap.
-8vo, Twopence, 96 pp., or free by post 3d., ROUTLEDGE and CO.'S detailed Catalogue of all their Publications in History, Biography, Fiction, Poetry, The Drama, Juvenile Works, and Miscellancous Literature.
+8vo, Twopence, 96 pp., or free by post 3d.,

+ROUTLEDGE and CO.'S detailed Catalogue of all their Publications in History, Biography, Fiction, Poetry, The Drama, Juvenile Works, and Miscellaneous Listers.

-Early in November will be published, in royal 8vo, price 18s. cloth, extra gill,
+Early in November will be published, in royal 8vo, price 18s. cloth, extra gilt,